 Tolerating partial work.
-As previously discussed, different devices in federated networks often have different resource constraints in terms of the computing hardware, network connections, and battery levels.
-Therefore, it is unrealistic to force each device to perform a uniform amount of work (i.e., running the same number of local epochs, E), as in FedAvg.
-In FedProx, we generalize FedAvg by allowing for variable amounts of work to be performed locally across devices based on their available systems resources, and then aggregate the partial solutions sent from the stragglers (as compared to dropping these devices).
-In other words, instead of assuming a uniform γ for all devices throughout the training process, FedProx implicitly accommodates variable γ 's for different devices and at different iterations.
-We formally define γ_k^t -inexactness for device k at iteration t below, which is a natural extension from Definition 1.
+As previously discussed, different devices in federated networks often have different 199 resource constraints in terms of the computing hardware, 200 network connections, and battery levels.
+Therefore, it is unrealistic to force each device to perform the uniform amount of work (i.e., running the same number of local epochs, E), as in FedAvg.
+It is common that in FedAvg, some 204 of the more resource-constrained devices drop from the training round after they are selected.
+FedProx general-206 izes FedAvg by allowing for variable amounts of work to be performed locally across devices based on their sys-208 tems conditions, and aggregates the partial solutions sent 209 from the stragglers.
+In other words, instead of assuming a 210 uniform γ for all devices throughout the training process, 211 FedProx implicitly accommodates variable γ 's for differ-212 ent devices and at different iterations.
+We formally define 213 γ_k^t -inexactness for device k at iteration t below, which is a 214 natural extension from Definition 1.
+215

-Analogous to Definition 1, γ_k^t measures how much local computation is performed to solve the local subproblem on device k at the t-th round.
+Similarly, γ_k^t measures how much local computation is performed to solve the local subproblem on device k at the tth round.
 The variable number of local iterations can be viewed as a proxy of γ_k^t .
-Utilizing the more flexible γ_k^t -inexactness, we can readily extend the convergence results under Definition 1 (Theorem 4) to consider issues related to systems heterogeneity such as stragglers (see Corollary 9).
+Utilizing the more flexible γ_k^t inexactness, we can readily extend the convergence results under Definition 1 (Theorem 4) to consider issues related to systems heterogeneity such as stragglers (see Corollary 8).

 Proximal term.
 As mentioned in Section 3.1, while tolerating nonuniform amounts of work to be performed across devices can help alleviate negative impacts of systems heterogeneity, too many local updates may still (potentially) cause the methods to diverge due to the underlying heterogeneous data.
 We propose to add a proximal term to the local subproblem to effectively limit the impact of variable local updates.
-In particular, instead of just minimizing the local function $F_k(\cdot)$, device k uses its local solver of choice to approximately minimize the following objective h_k :
+In particular, instead of just minimizing the local function $F_k(\cdot)$, device k uses its local solver of choice to approximately minimize the following surrogate objective h_k :